 Mileage

 The number of miles you put on your Honda Pilot can also affect its longevity.
-High mileage vehicles may be more prone to wear and tear on essential components, such as the engine, transmission, and suspension.
-However, with proper maintenance and care, even high mileage vehicles can last for many years.
+High vehicles may be more prone to wear and tear on essential components, such as the engine, transmission, and suspension.
+However, with proper and care, even high mileage vehicles can last for many years.

 - Regularly scheduled maintenance is especially important for high vehicles, as components may wear out more quickly with increased use.
 Staying on top of maintenance tasks can help prevent major issues and extend the lifespan of your Honda Pilot.